accessibility-luxembourg/accessibilite.public.lu/content/en/rapdf1/glossaire.md

 ### A

-#### Absent from playback (decorative image)
+#### Absent from rendering (decorative image)

-The image is declared as "decorative" (for example in Microsoft Office) or "artefact" (Acrobat Pro), so that it is not part of the content made available for playback.
+The image is declared as "decorative" (for example in Microsoft Office) or "artefact" (Acrobat Pro), so that it is not part of the content made available for rendering.

 #### Adjacent colours
 Colour directly in contact with the colours of the graphic element, such as the background colour or any other colour in direct contact.